 Padel at Boar's Head Resort

 Padel, pronounced (puh-DEL) in the US and (PAD-dul) in other countries, is a racquet sport that originated in Mexico.
 Padel is a hybrid of other racquet sports; racquets are solid, and the balls are slightly softer than tennis balls.
 The court is smaller and surrounded by walls that can be played off, similar to squash.
+As of 2025, the sport boasts around 30 million players across 130 countries, supported by more than 70,000 courts globally.
+With the recent surge in popularity in the United States, UVA and Boar's Head Resort are proud to take the lead in implementing courts on university campuses.

 Court hours of operation will mirror The Sports Club.